Schrodinger1926/Project-1/writeup_template.md

 5. Ran Hough transform on the masked image to find straight lines in the region of interest

-------- Extrapolate lines  -------
+#### Extrapolate lines

-6. Modified the draw_lines() routine in the following way: a).
-Assumed the center to be at 50% of the image width
+6. Modified the draw_lines() routine in the following way:
+   1. Assumed the center to be at 50% of the image width
    ![alt text][image3]
-   b).
-Separated detected hough lines end-points, on the basis of whether the mid point of the line lies on left 50% or right 50% of the image, into respective left lane and right lane bucket. c).
-Performed a linear fit on the all the points in either in bucket, resulting in a single line. d).
-This step involves getting line segment end-points, using above line and region of interest boundary, to be drawn.
+   2. Separated detected hough lines end-points, on the basis of whether the mid point of the line lies on left 50% or right 50% of the image, into respective left lane and right lane bucket.
+   3. Performed a linear fit on the all the points in either in bucket, resulting in a single line.
+   4. This step involves getting line segment end-points, using above line and region of interest boundary, to be drawn.
    ![alt text][image4]